houmingc/kanban-board/README.md

 ## Kanban Application
+##houming
+I made some small amendment to some file. it is now working. server crash when original code is run.

 This is a simple implementation of a Kanban Board, a tool that helps visualize and manage work.
 Originally it was first created in Toyota automotive, but nowadays it's widely used in software development.